HomePod Arrives February 9th, Multi-Room Audio to Follow Later in 2018

 How does this handle multiple people in the same home?
 That seems like a big question to remain unanswered before folks start plunking down $349.
 This feels like if Apple had started selling the iPod back in 2001 without ever having explained how the click wheel worked or how you synced music to it from iTunes, and instead just said “Trust us, it’s great.”

 Ouch.
 That’s not to say the HomePod won’t be terrific, but Apple’s messaging so far has been underwhelming, and the launch seems unusually haphazard.
-It’s never a good sign when something misses its initial ship date, and finally appears 9 months after it was announced, but with several high-profile features still to come!
+It’s not a good sign when something misses its initial ship date, and finally appears 9 months after it was announced, but with several high-profile features still to come!

 Although at least one of us will be getting a HomePod quickly for testing purposes, we recommend holding off on pre-ordering until you can read early reviews and listen to an actual unit.